Cold air tugged at my hair as soon as I poked the top of my head out from under my quilt.

 Exiting the privy, I glanced up at the man waiting.
 It was one of the Cruisers!
 I think I had seen them last headed in the opposite direction towards Cottonwood Pass.
 I had finally caught up with them.

 We both grinned and spent about 10 minutes catching up, talking trail.
 The other cruisers were milling around the cars with their wives.
 They had all gone into Lake City, CO, and were getting back on the trail again.

 Mostly we talked about the massive snowstorm we had heard was headed our way.
 We were all trying to get into Silverton, CO, before the storm hit.
 It was very early in the season for a snowstorm, and I worried that this might be the end of my hike as winter seemed to be coming early.

 Climbing Back Into the Mountains

 Leaving Spring Creek Pass, I followed a series of ATV roads and single track as I climbed up towards the Colorado Trail’s highest point.

 I climbed up towards Jarosa Mesa, getting water at a small spring alongside the road.
 There were two brothers getting water, and we chatted briefly while we all sat around with our Sawyer Squeeze filters, easily the most common filter I see while hiking.

-The brothers marched in lockstep as they set a mile eating pace.
+The brothers marched in lockstep as they set a mile-eating pace.
 They were long-distance hikers.
-The set, rapid speed they developed as they lowered their heads to focus on the tread just ahead of them, gave them away.
+The set, rapid speed they developed as they lowered their heads to focus on the tread ahead gave them away.

 High Point of the Colorado Trail!